 Overview of the Centennial Care Community Benefit Program

-New Mexico’s Community Benefit Program, often simply called Community Benefit (CB), provides home and community based services for elderly and disabled state residents of any age.
+New Mexico’s Community Benefit Program, often simply called Community Benefit (CB), provides home and community based services for state residents who are elderly or disabled.
 Intended to prevent and delay the need for institutionalization (nursing home admission), a variety of long-term benefits are available to assist persons in living in their homes and community.
 This includes assistance with daily living activities, adult day health care, home modifications for safety and accessibility, and respite care.
-Furthermore, the program assists persons currently residing in nursing home facilities in transitioning back home.
+The program also assists persons currently residing in nursing home facilities in transitioning back home.

 Program participants can reside in one’s home or the home of a loved one.
 The CB Program also provides assisted living services, allowing program participants to live in assisted living facilities.
 It is thought that persons cannot reside in adult foster care homes.